Aaron Swartz: Death

-On the evening of January 11, 2013, Swartz's girlfriend, Taren Stinebrickner-Kauffman, found him dead in his Brooklyn apartment.
-A spokeswoman for New York's Medical Examiner reported that he had hanged himself.
+On the evening of January 11, 2013, Swartz's girlfriend, Stinebrickner-Kauffman, found him dead in his Brooklyn apartment.
+A spokesperson for New York's Medical Examiner reported that he had hanged himself.
 No suicide note was found.
-Swartz's family and his partner created a memorial website on which they issued a statement, saying: "He used his prodigious skills as a programmer and technologist not to enrich himself but to make the Internet and the world a fairer, better place."
+Swartz's family and girlfriend created a memorial website on which they wrote: "He used his prodigious skills as a programmer and technologist not to enrich himself but to make the Internet and the world a fairer, better place."

-Days before Swartz's funeral, Lawrence Lessig eulogized his friend and sometime-client in an essay, "Prosecutor as Bully."
+Days before Swartz's funeral, Lawrence Lessig eulogized him in an essay, "Prosecutor as Bully".
 He decried the disproportionality of Swartz's prosecution and said, "The question this government needs to answer is why it was so necessary that Aaron Swartz be labeled a 'felon'.
 For in the 18 months of negotiations, that was what he was not willing to accept."
 Cory Doctorow wrote, "Aaron had an unbeatable combination of political insight, technical skill, and intelligence about people and issues.
 I think he could have revolutionized American (and worldwide) politics.
 His legacy may still yet do so."